Skip to main content

 Lastly, the City of Amsterdam addressed their integration challenges in creating inclusive transport options.
 Geoff Holmes presented a study mapping out transportation options available in Amsterdam for people with reduced mobility and discussed the distribution of transportation use.
 He noted that issues such as trust, accessibility, and the need for accessible options throughout entire journeys are significant challenges in shared mobility, just as they are in other forms of transportation.

-The Academy continued with its second practical session, utilizing a tool created by Mpact specifically for this project, named the High Inclusivity Test.
-In groups, participants applied this tool to evaluate various shared mobility hubs, assigning scores based on their accessibility levels.
+The Academy continued with its second practical session, utilizing a tool created by Mpact specifically for this project, named the Hub Inclusivity Test.
+In groups and guided by Mpact partner Jelten Baguet, participants applied this tool to evaluate various shared mobility hubs, assigning scores based on their accessibility levels.
 After this analytical exercise, the participants moved outside the conference venue for a field trip to Porte De Hal.
 This mobility hub is a comprehensive example of multimodal transport integration, featuring metro services, intra-regional and inter-regional buses, designated areas for shared cars, and docks for shared bikes.
 This visit provided a real-life context to the discussions on inclusivity and accessibility in shared mobility hubs.

 The ShareDiMobiHub Academy was a unique opportunity showing the significance of shared and digital mobility hubs as essential components of future urban and regional mobility systems.
 By focusing on inclusivity, integration with housing policy, and the collaboration between various stakeholders, the event highlighted the pathways towards creating more accessible, efficient, and sustainable mobility solutions.
 As cities and regions continue to face the challenges of growth, congestion, and environmental sustainability, the insights and strategies shared at the academy offer valuable guidance for developing mobility solutions that are not only innovative but also inclusive and integrated into the broader urban fabric.